koestler/go-iotdevice/README.md

 go-iotdevice/real/my-device/Time {"TextVal":"19:00:24"}
 ```

-Realtime messages are small and only contain the value.
+Real-time messages are small and only contain the value.
 The unit and nice names must be retrieved separately (e.g. via the structure messages).

 ### Command
-This tool can subscribe to command topics in order to receive commands to set an output to a specific state (e.g. switch a relay).
+This tool can subscribe to command topics to receive commands to set an output to a specific state (e.g. switch a relay).
 The topic encodes the device and the register name of the output that shall be changed.
 The payload has the same format
-as realtime messages and encode the desired value.
+as real-time messages and encodes the desired value.

 Examples:
 ```